5ony/OBSWebSocketAHK/README.md

 ## 🔀 Change log

+### v2.0.4
+- added SetSilentMode() to enable/disable tray tips.
+- modified event functions: "Event" is not required in the name of the function.
+I.e. instead of `InputMuteStateChangedEvent()` you can use `InputMuteStateChanged()`.
+At the moment it is backward compatible, but functions with "Event" will be deprecated.
+If `InputMuteStateChangedEvent()` and `InputMuteStateChanged()` exist in the same script, the former (with Event) will be ignored and latter (without Event) will be executed.

 ### v2.0.3

-- added RetryConnection() to retry a closed connection
+- added `RetryConnection()` to retry a closed connection
-- added GetWebSocketState() to get the standard WebSocket.readyState value
+- added `GetWebSocketState()` to get the standard WebSocket.readyState value
-- added IsWebSocketAlive() to check whether the connection is opened
+- added `IsWebSocketAlive()` to check whether the connection is opened
-- modified Send() to retry sending if connection is closed
+- modified `Send()`; if connection is closed, retry connecting and retry sending the same request
 - modified error handling, does not exit on error

 ### v2.0.2